 Coco Betaine vs. Cocamidopropyl Betaine

-Cocamidopropyl Betaine Uses
+Uses for Cocamidopropyl Betaine

-- Thicken personal care products and cleaners.
+- Thickening personal care products and cleaners.

-- Hydrate and nourish skin
+- Hydrating and nourishing skin

 - Blisters and sores

 Eye irritation has been linked to facial cleansers and makeup removers containing CAPB.
-Some sufferers complain of eye pain, redness, itching, and irritation, though these symptoms generally go away when the product is rinsed off.
+Some sufferers complain of eye pain, redness, itching, and irritation (though these symptoms generally go away when the product is rinsed off).

-If you suspect an adverse reaction, a board-certified dermatologist can perform patch allergy testing.
+Pro Tip: If you suspect an adverse reaction, a board-certified dermatologist can perform patch allergy testing.